MicrosoftDocs/azure-docs/articles/batch/batch-custom-images.md

 - **A managed image resource**.
 To create a pool of virtual machines using a custom image, you need to have or create a managed image resource in the same Azure subscription and region as the Batch account.
 For options and considerations to prepare a managed image, see the following section.
   - Use a unique custom image for each pool you create.
-  - To create a pool with the image using the Batch APIs, use the **resource ID** of the image, which is of the form `/subscriptions/xxxx-xxxxxx-xxxxx-xxxxxx/resourceGroups/myResourceGroup/providers/Microsoft.Compute/images/myImage`.
+  - To create a pool with the image using the Batch APIs, specify the **resource ID** of the image, which is of the form `/subscriptions/xxxx-xxxxxx-xxxxx-xxxxxx/resourceGroups/myResourceGroup/providers/Microsoft.Compute/images/myImage`.
 To use the portal, use the **name** of the image.
   - The managed image resource should exist for the lifetime of the pool to allow scale-up and can be removed after the pool is deleted.

 - **Azure Active Directory (AAD) authentication**.
 The Batch client API must use AAD authentication.
 Azure Batch support for AAD is documented in [Authenticate Batch service solutions with Active Directory](batch-aad-auth.md).

 ## Prepare a custom image

 In Azure you can prepare a managed image from from a snapshot of an Azure VM disk, from a generalized Azure VM with managed disks, or from a generalized on-premises VHD that you upload.
-For scaling Batch pools reliably with a custom image, we recommend creating a managed image using the first method: from a snapshot of the OS disk of the VM.
-See the following sections.
+To scale Batch pools reliably with a custom image, we recommend creating a managed image using *only* the first method: from a snapshot of the OS disk of the VM.
+See the following steps to prepare a VM, take a snapshot, and create an image from the snapshot.

 ### Prepare a VM

 If you are creating a new VM for the image, use an Azure Marketplace image supported by Batch as the base image for your managed image and then customize it.
-For example, start with a Windows Server or Ubuntu Server image from the Marketplace.
 To get a list of Azure Marketplace image references supported by Azure Batch, see the [List node agent SKUs](/rest/api/batchservice/account/listnodeagentskus) operation.

 * Ensure that the VM is created with a managed disk.
 This is the default storage setting when you create a VM.
 * Do not install Azure extensions, such as the Custom Script extension, on the VM.
 If the image contains a pre-installed extension, Azure may encounter problems when deploying the Batch pool.
 * Ensure that the base OS image you provide uses the default temp drive.
 The Batch node agent currently expects the default temp drive.